jgarner828/ME-vs-U/README.md

 As a competitive person I want to create, compete and invite friends into competitions.

-### Technologies Used
+### Functionality

-MeVsU is powered through HTML, CSS, Bootstrap, Javascript, and Node js
+MeVsU is deployed on Heroku, see the link below.
+It is mobile responsive with dynamic HTML, CSS, Bootstrap, Javascript, Node js and cfonts.
+We decided to use cfonts because we wanted a wow factor not only on our website but also in the terminal.

 ### Directions for Future Development